blacklightpy/vaultofknowledge/Continuous Integration, Delivery and Deployment.md

 - Work in small features
 	- Feature branches should live no longer than a day
 	- For longer features, use feature flags
+- Devs can deploy to staging
+- All deployments should only involve the click of a button

 ## Technical
 - CI